gramzk/NewtonDividedDiff/README.md

 # NewtonDividedDiff
-Just a simple implementation of Newton Divided Difference
+Just a simple Python implementation of Newton Divided Difference.